-Sexual harassment is one of the leading forms of discrimination that women workers face.
-One survey of women workers showed that 56% had faced some sort of sexual harassment at work during their lives.
-Sexual harassment and discrimination are illegal under most union contracts and it is illegal under Title VII of the 1964 Civil Rights Act, a law that UE fought to get passed.
+Sexual harassment is one of the leading forms of discrimination that women and femme-identifying workers face.
+Surveys show that 58% of women report having experienced gender harassment at work.
+Sexual harassment and discrimination are against UE’s values, and they are illegal under most union contracts.
+It is also illegal under Title VII of the 1964 Civil Rights Act, a law that UE fought to get passed.
 In 1980, the Equal Employment Opportunity Commission (EEOC) issued guidelines defining sexual harassment.
 It is defined as:

 (1) unwelcome sexual advances; or (2) requests for sexual favors; or (3) any other verbal or physical conduct of a sexual nature.
 Sexual harassment can occur through looks, touches, jokes, innuendoes, gestures, or direct propositions.